iohnS/scheduleAPI/README.md

-Web scrapes the schedule from TimeEdit.
-Creates an API using Flask
+Web scrapes the schedule from TimeEdit using BeautifulSoup.
+API created using Flask.